moisespr123/GoogleDriveUploadTool/README.md

 # Google Drive Upload Tool
 A tool for Windows to upload files to Google Drive.
 It resumes uploads in case of an error or failure.
 Perfect for uploading large files or if your connection is unstable.
+Additionally, files uploaded with this tool will preserve their Modified Date.
 Also, the software lists the latest uploads and allows you to download them to a chosen folder.

 # How to use?
 1. Before using this software, follow the Step 1 (Step 1: Turn on the Drive API) in this quick start guide from Google: https://developers.google.com/drive/v3/web/quickstart/dotnet